-If you have a serious home-theater system, or even a semiserious one with three or more components, a universal remote is a wonderful thing.
-The best universal remotes can unify all those different device clickers into a single wand in a way that can feel magical.
-All of them have superior ergonomics, with more intuitive button layouts and a better feel than standard remotes.
-And many work with your phone or voice systems like Amazon Alexa and Google Home.
+A universal remote control is an amazing device to use if you have a serious home-theater system or even a semiserious one with three or more components.
+The best universal remotes can unify all those different clickers into a single wand in a way that can feel magical.
+All of the best universal remote options have superior ergonomics, with more intuitive button layouts and a better feel than standard remotes.
+And many of them work with your smartphone or voice systems like Amazon Alexa and Google Home.

-My family and I have used most of the remotes below to control my main home-theater system at home for months or years at a time.
-At various points they've controlled my TVs, AV receivers, game consoles, Roku streamers and a cable box DVR.
-My family uses the system as much as I do, and my main criteria in a universal remote is making it simple enough for a child to operate.
+My family and I have used many of the smart remotes on this list to control my main home-theater system for months or years at a time.
+At various points, they've controlled multiple devices including my TVs, AV receivers, game consoles, Roku streamers and even a cable box DVR.
+My family uses the system as much as I do, and my main criteria in a smart universal remote is making it simple enough for a child to operate.

-Here's my favorite universal remotes over the years that are currently available, in ascending order of price.
+Here are my favorite choices for best universal remote over the years that are currently available, in ascending order of price.

 Note that CNET may get a share of the revenue if you buy anything featured on our site.

-Logitech Harmony wrote the book on universal remotes, and these are its most basic clickers I can recommend.
-The main appeal over cheaper, non-Harmony-based remotes, or the clicker that comes with your cable box, is the activity-based control.
-Press the "Watch TV" or "Listen to Music" buttons and the remote turns on all the relevant devices (such as your TV, cable box and AV receiver), switches to the right inputs and maps the keys to that activity (Volume to the receiver and Channel up/down to the cable box, for example).
+Logitech Harmony wrote the book on the universal remote control, and these are its most basic clickers I can recommend.
+The main appeal over a cheaper, non-Harmony-based remote controller, or the clicker that comes with your cable box, is the activity-based control.
+Press the "Watch TV" or "Listen to Music" buttons and the remote controller turns on all the relevant devices (such as your smart TV, blue-ray player, cable box and AV receiver), switches to the right inputs and maps the keys to that activity (Volume to the receiver and Channel up/down to the cable box, for example).

-Unlike more-expensive Harmonys (below), which use an app for setup and control, you'll have to use Harmony's Mac- or PC-based software to program the remote.
+Unlike more-expensive Harmonys (below), which use a universal remote app for setup and control, you'll have to use Harmony's Mac- or PC-based software to program the remote.
 The 650 and 665 also rely on IR (infrared) codes emitted from the front of the remote -- if you want point-anywhere convenience, you'll have to spend up for a system with a hub.

 The 665 is the only one currently listed on Harmony's site but the 650 is identical (aside from color and number of devices each can control) and can often be found for less, especially refurbished.

-It's one of two non-Harmony remotes on this list and is also the second-cheapest, but there's a catch.
-To get Caavo's advanced features, you'll need to shell out for the service fee.
+Caavo's Control Center is one of two non-Harmony smart remotes on this list and is also the second-cheapest, but there's a catch.
+To get Caavo's advanced features, you'll need to shell out bank for the service fee.
 It costs $4 per month, $40 per year or $130 for the lifetime of the remote.

 The Hub is the only clicker on this list that doesn't actually include a clicker.
-Instead, you control everything using the Harmony app on your phone -- or by talking to your Alexa or Google Home speaker.
+Instead, you control everything using the Harmony smartphone app -- or by talking to your Alexa or Google Home speaker.
 The hub itself nestles deep in your AV cabinet, blasting out Infrared, Bluetooth and Wi-Fi signals to your equipment.
-It's a great system if you live on your phone, but for most people investing in a real remote is worth the extra few bucks.
+This Harmony smart control is a great system if you live on your smartphone, but for most people investing in a real remote is worth the extra few bucks.

-My favorite remote for the money on this list, the Companion is a real remote tied to a Harmony Hub.
-Since the hub handles the actual command sending you don't have to aim the remote and risk one of your devices missing a command -- which leads to confusion and delay.
+My pick for the best universal remote for the money, is the Companion, a real remote tied to a Harmony Hub.
+Since the Harmony Hub handles the actual command sending you don't have to aim the remote and risk one of your devices missing a command -- which leads to confusion and delay.
+The Harmony Companion doesn't just handle your entertainment devices, it can also communicate with some home automation devices such as Philips Hue lights.
 The remote is slick and easy to hold, and the battery lasts for months.
 In my years of using it at home, the main things I missed are backlighting behind the keys and a remote finder.

-The wacky Cube is a mashup of universal remote, Fire TV 4K streamer and Amazon Echo speaker.
+The wacky Cube is a mashup of universal remote controls, Fire TV 4K streamer and Amazon Echo speaker.
 It comes with a remote but its keys are sparse and rudimentary: real device control happens via your voice.
-The Cube has IR blasters to control your gear and a mic sensitive enough to hear your commands over the blare of music.
+The Cube has an IR blaster to control your gear and a mic sensitive enough to hear your commands over the blare of music.
 On the downside, you'll need to keep your old remotes around for many functions.

-This product is often sold for as little as $80 or less, so definitely wait for a sale -- or Prime Day -- before buying it.
+This controlling device is often sold for as little as $80 or less, so definitely wait for a sale -- or Prime Day -- before buying it.